Ssuranthiran0/CppND-Capstone-Function-Fractal-Plotter/README.md

 1. Clone this repo.
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-4. Run it: `./Generator`.
+4. Run it: `./Plotter`.

 ## Capstone Project Fulfilled Requirements

 Requirements for the capstone project.
-Completed around 14/22 requirements.

-### Loops, Functions, I/O COMPLETELY DONE
+### Loops, Functions, I/O COMPLETELY DONE 3/3

 * 1. The project demonstrates an understanding of C++ functions and control structures.
 DONE
     * A variety of control structures are used in the project.